judd-gif/Meal-Plans/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/Meal_Plans.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[judd-gif]/Meal_Plans.

+## License

+The gem is available as open source under the terms of the MIT License (https://opensource.org/licenses/MIT) .